Flying cars are closer than you think

 By 2025, Uber plans to scale up to 300 aircraft in each city and start pooling passengers into group rides.
 Moore says this will help drive costs down to somewhere "in the order of an UberX ride."
 (A standard UberX ride in LA is $1 per mile, compared to UberAir's estimated operating cost of $2 per mile).

-Throw in the cost of aircraft, maintenance and pilots and it's a lot to outlay -- especially for a company that has watched losses steadily grow since 2015 and reportedly lost almost $1.5 billion over just three months last year.
+Throw in the cost of aircraft, maintenance and pilots, and it's a lot to lay out -- especially for a company that has watched losses steadily grow since 2015 and reportedly lost almost $1.5 billion over just three months last year.

 But Uber is nothing if not ambitious.
 Mass production will drive vehicle costs down.
 Efficient motors will cut maintenance costs.
 Even pilots will be replaced by automation.
 In the long-term, Uber says costs will come down.
 And Uber wants to keep the focus on the long term.